BachiLi/redner/README.md

 # redner

+News 03/31/2019 - Brought back the hierarchical edge sampling method in the paper.
 News 02/02/2019 - The [wiki](https://github.com/BachiLi/redner/wiki) now contains a series of tutorial.
 The plan is to further expand the examples.

 ![](https://people.csail.mit.edu/tzumao/diffrt/teaser.jpg)